tinymce/tinymce/readme.md

 Bundle themes and plugins into a single file
 ---------------------------------------------
-`grunt bundle --themes modern plugins table,paste` Minifies the core, adds the modern theme and adds the table and paste plugin into tinymce.min.js.
+`grunt bundle --themes modern --plugins table,paste` Minifies the core, adds the modern theme and adds the table and paste plugin into tinymce.min.js.

 Contributing to the TinyMCE project